MM45/SABER-Jasmin/README.md

 \
 `REGULARSABER/test/<test_binary_name>`\
 \
 Here, `<test_binary_name>` is to be replaced with the name of the test's binary.
-Note that the binaries have the same name as the C source file from which they were created (excluding the `.c` extension).\
+Note that the binaries have the same name as the C source file from which they were created (of course, without the `.c` extension).\
 \
 For the AVX2 implementation, one can create binaries for two different types of tests: functional correctness and speed tests.\
 To create all binaries at once, change the working directory to `avx2/` and issue the following command:\